Liftyee/tube-timings/README.md

     - If one route skips stops (Metropolitan and Jubilee lines between Wembley Park and Baker Street), both routes have been included

 ### Format of the dataset
-All timings are given in decimal minutes, to 2 decimal places.
+All timings are given in decimal minutes, to 2 decimal places, or exact values.
 Timings are given for both directions between station pairs (they do differ sometimes).

 The dataset is provided in two forms. `data.txt` contains TfL station IDs, while `data_text.txt` contains English shorthand identifier - these identifiers are **not** consistent within the file, and do contain spelling errors.